-On March 22, 2013, we entered into a credit facility, which provides for a \$50.0 million revolving line of credit, with a \$10.0 million letter of credit sublimit, and has a maturity date on March 22, 2016.
+On March 17, 2016, we amended the credit facility, originally entered into on March 22, 2013, and extended the maturity date to March 22, 2017.
+The credit facility provides for a \$50.0 million revolving line of credit, with a \$10.0 million letter of credit sublimit.
 The credit facility also requires us to maintain a minimum unrestricted cash balance of \$50.0 million and comply with specific financial conditions and performance requirements.
 The loan bears interest, at our option, at a fluctuating rate per annum equal to the daily one-month adjusted LIBOR rate plus a spread of 1.75% or an adjusted LIBOR rate (based on one, three, six or twelve-month interest periods) plus a spread of 1.75%.
-As of September 30, 2015, we had no outstanding borrowings under this credit facility; however, we were not in compliance with certain negative covenants.
-As a result, on October 15, 2015, we received a waiver for our non-compliance and also amended the credit facility in regards to these negative covenants.
+As of March 31, 2016, we had no outstanding borrowings under this credit facility and were in compliance with the conditions and performance requirements.